While dog foods contain safe and required nutrients, some puppy owners want to change their diet from time to time. However, can puppies eat chicken?

 - Do not feed him the neck and skin parts of the chicken.
-Do not get me wrong, chicken is quite nutritious to puppies.
-However, some parts could be harmful.
-For instance, chicken necks are known to cause illnesses while the skin may contain more fatty acids than your pup can process.
+Do not get me wrong; chicken is quite nutritious for puppies.
+However, some features could be harmful.
+For instance, chicken necks cause illnesses, while the skin may contain more fatty acids than your pup can process.

 - Watch out for chicken bones.
-Earlier on, we looked at how chicken bones can lead to critical issues should your pup swallow.
+Earlier, we looked at how chicken bones can lead to critical issues should your pup swallow.
 Therefore, you must ensure that there are no bones in the chicken you feed him.